ASivashs/Memory-control-script-task/README.md

 This scripts are designed to monitor the memory consumption of a system and generate an alarm by sending an HTTP request to an API when the memory usage exceeds a specified threshold.

-#### Instructions how to use and requirements in directories with scripts.
+#### Instructions how to use and requirements are located in directories with scripts.